 When you create all of your variants and test them, you will start to see which variables are the strongest.
 E.g.: If you notice the variant with the same packshot as the best performer is winning (but all other elements in the variant have been changed), then your packshot is probably worth sticking to in new creatives.

-There can be plenty of variants created from a best performer, so you may want to consider preparing the video for automation.
+There can be plenty of variants created from a best performer, so you may want to consider preparing the video for automation (check details about the ad mobile creatives automation).
 This can make the iteration process faster by helping you to swap out a ton of variables at once in order to quickly create many new exports.

 If you’d like to see how this type of automation works, check out this video.